Let’s tackle student editing! Teaching students to edit their writing can be accomplished!

 Edit: to revise or correct, as a manuscript.

-Too often, students click “spell check” and tell you that they are finished.
+Why?
+Well, too often, students click “spell check” and tell you that they are finished.
 They right-click on the underlined red marks.
-Editing entails much more.
+Editing for students entails much more.
 To get student buy-in with editing papers, I talk them through the reasoning.
 Teaching students to edit their writing takes lots of pep talks.

 Every part of class (and most of life) requires tweaking, an editing.
 As adults, we rework presentations.
 We read over emails before we send them to our bosses.
 We practice discussions before important meetings.
 All of these are edits of sorts, and working on student essays is no different.

-So, teaching students to edit their writing starts with encouragement.
+So, teaching students to edit their writing starts with encouragement and an application to real-life.
 I explain that I edit daily and not simply because I am an English teacher.
 When I communicate via writing and public speaking, I edit my message.
 If I have a point to get across or if I want something, my message should convey my ideas in the best possible manner.
 Editing student essays is simply practice for their future because we all have messages that we want others to positively receive.

 Getting students to invest in their writing is important for all stages of the writing process.
 I’m always searching for new ways to approach writing with students.
 Most often, I model writing.
 Then, I show students that I too make mistakes, and I edit in front of them (we often make a revise and edit anchor chart).
 I verbalize my thought process and corrections.